HoneyHiveTracer class

 The code for the tracer is open source and can be found here.

-• session_id (str or None): Stores the current session ID.
-This is None until a session is initialized.
+• session_id (str or None): Stores the current session ID of the instance.
+This is None until a session is successfully initialized by the constructor.

 Example Usage